pasej5/alx-intranet_clone/README.md

 License:
 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute the code as needed.

-Contact:
-If you have any questions or feedback, please contact [dikechika87@gmail.com].
-Thank you for using our school intranet dashboard clone!